Last Updated on March 28, 2025 by Analgesia team

 Community-acquired pneumonia is diagnosed in 5–12% of adults who present to GPs with a lower respiratory tract infection.

-Symptoms of Community-acquired pneumonia
+Symptoms of Community-acquired Pneumonia

 -